 Creating an effective schedule is like putting together a puzzle or a favorite recipe.
 There are certain ingredients, or elements, that go into an effective schedule.
 The order and style of those elements is up to you.
 This lesson will introduce some elements to consider in schedules for school-age children.
-Then you will have a chance to consider how best to arrange these pieces for your school-age program.
-The schedule is the “big picture” of the main activities that you and the children and youth engage in daily.
-Routines, on the other hand, are the steps done along the way to complete the schedule.
-Routines help provide a pattern and predictability to one’s day (Ostrosky, Jung, Hemmeter, & Thomas, 2007).
+Then you will have a chance to consider the best way to arrange these pieces for your school-age program.
+The schedule is the big picture of the main activities that you and the children and youth engage in daily.
+Routines, on the other hand, are the steps taken along the way to complete the schedule.
+Routines help provide a pattern and predictability to one’s day.
 This lesson will also address how to create and support your program routines.

 1. Free-Choice Time

 Children and youth need many opportunities to engage in play and to follow their interests.
-An easy and effective way to provide these opportunities in the school-age programs is to give children free-choice time.
+An easy and effective way to provide these opportunities in school-age programs is to give children free-choice time.
 Free-choice time is a period during which children make their own choices about what activities they engage in.
-Typically this involves children and youth choosing experiences at one or more activity areas in the program (see Lesson Two for more about activity areas).
-Your role during free-choice time is to make sure each child and youth has the opportunity to pursue his or her interests and to make the most of these learning opportunities, in other words to plan high-quality experiences and offer developmentally appropriate materials in each activity area.
-You may also need to monitor the number of children and youth at each activity area to make sure that certain areas are not overcrowded, and make yourself available to children and youth to support their activities.
+Typically, this involves children and youth choosing experiences at one or more activity areas in the program (see Lesson Two for more about activity areas).
+Your role during free-choice time is to make sure each child and youth has the opportunity to pursue his or her interests and to make the most of these learning opportunities.
+This requires that you plan high-quality experiences and offer developmentally appropriate materials in each activity area.
+You may also need to monitor the number of children and youth at each activity area to make sure that certain areas are not overcrowded and make yourself available to children and youth to support their ideas.
 Children and youth learn best during free-choice time when teachers and staff actively scaffold their learning (Chien et al., 2010).

-In many school-age programs, especially in after-school programs, a majority of the program day is free-choice time.
-Remember that school-age children and youth may not have many opportunities for choice in the formal school day, so by offering free-choice time you are offering a much needed opportunity to have autonomy over one’s time and ideas.
+In many school-age programs, especially in after-school programs, a majority of the time spent in the program is free-choice time.
+Remember that school-age children and youth may not have many opportunities for choice in the formal school day, so by offering free-choice time you are offering a much-needed opportunity to have autonomy over one’s time and ideas.